Spring Break at the COC: Exploring New Opera

 Interactive Digital Video Series

-Hosted by COC Opera Teaching Artist Makenzie Morgan, Spring Break at the COC: Exploring New Opera gathers a group of artists and craftspeople to explore what a career in the performing arts can look like.
+Hosted by COC Opera Teaching Artist Makenzie Morgan, Spring Break at the COC: Exploring New Opera gathers a group of artists and craftspeople to explore different career paths in the performing arts.
 Get a behind-the-scenes look at Fantasma, the company’s upcoming original Opera for Young Audiences for youth ages 12-18.
 Tune in for daily, hour-long sessions with the artists involved in its creation, to learn about what it's like to work with a composer, design props and costumes for the stage, and much more!

 MEET OUR ARTISTS